ShootingKing-AM/Obsidian_to_Anki_wiki/Regex.md

 If you'd like for your style to be added to this page, make a style-request issue and I'll consider it.

 ## Tagging notes
 Cards made using this format support tags - simply append a "Tags: {tag_list}" to the end of your block.
-Note that this should be on the same line as the block, not on a new line (as that is reserved for the ID)
+The guidance is to use same line for single-line regexps, and the following line for paragraph regexps.
+If you're having problems, do consider whether FILE TAGS would be easier!

 ## Deleting notes
 To delete notes made using this format, remove the content before the ID and make it look like: